 P&C SCHOLARSHIP PROGRAM

 The Scholarship program will provide funding for selected Year 12 ATAR students to attend external revision courses throughout the year.
-These courses provide valuable insights into key content and are regularly facilitated by ATAR exam markers, specialist ATAR teachers and ATAR textbook and study guide writers.
+These courses offer valuable insights into important content and are regularly facilitated by ATAR exam markers, specialist ATAR teachers and ATAR textbook and study guide writers.

 - All students that have achieved a predicted ATAR of 80+ are eligible to apply.